LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 This image is taken from the lecture slides provided by Lothar Thiele.

-Flow Equations (sum of incomming edges equals summ of outgoing edges)
+Flow Equations (sum of incoming edges equals sum of outgoing edges)

 $$\begin{align*}
 d1 = d2 = x_1 \\